 - 32-48 hours of weekly, supervised training for a full season

 - Free lodging & food (or food allowance)

 - Medical insurance (MESA can recommend a J1 program plan averaging between $50-$70/Steward/month)

 Weekly hours and training activities will vary by placement.
 Your Host training plan will describe all compensation offered.

-First-time Stewards join the CAAPX.
+First-time Stewards join the SAGE.
 Steward alumni who’ve completed a US program two or more years ago join the NLP.
 Stewards may arrive at their assigned Host placements throughout the year to accommodate seasonal requirements for a wide variety of sustainable farms, ag. companies and organizations.

 The NLP seeks sustainable operations that can offer management-level training for MESA alumni.
-Each season MESA invites a select group of successful Steward alumni to apply for the NLP.
+Each season MESA invites a very select group of successful Steward alumni to apply for the NLP.